Aduragbemi350/Aduragbemi350/README.md

 ### Hi there 👋
-My name is Aduragbemi Soladoye.
-I'm a B.Sc undergraduate in the field of computer science.
-Professionally, i'm skilled as a web developer and a mobile engineer ( which makes me have basic knowledge in software engineering ).
+I’m Aduragbemi Soladoye, an extremely enthusiastic B.Sc undergraduate in the study of computer science.
+Concrete from my devotion to technology, I can confidently cover web development and mobile engineering spaces, making me to have little experience in software engineering.

+I am on a thoroughfare of mastering the trade of developing web applications which undoubtedly, consists of a sort of creativity and technicality that help a lot in creating user intuitive and visual appealing applications.